Motorcycle Accident FAQs

 Do I need a lawyer when involved in a motorcycle accident?

-• DO NOT sign anything
+• DO NOT sign anything without legal advice

-• DO NOT underestimate your injuries
+• DO NOT underestimate your injuries – some symptoms may not appear immediately

 • DO NOT be swayed by anything the at-fault driver’s insurance company recommends or asks you to do

 More questions?
-Call us at (877) 284-6600, Chat Online or use our Text Us widget.
+Call us at (877) 284-6600, Chat Online, or use our Text Us widget.

 How can an attorney help me after a motorcycle accident?